The Heart Transplant Clinic cares for patients on the Transplant Waitlist, and after their heart transplant.

 The APN will relay your biopsy results and any medication changes to you.

 For the first year post-transplant, you will see a cardiologist in the clinic every one to three months.
-After one year, you must visit the clinic every six months.
-If you live far away from the hospital, you may visit the clinic for annual testing.
-The frequency of your tests and visits depends on your condition.
-Some visits can be completed with the use of telemedicine.
+After one year, you will visit the clinic every six to twelve months, or more frequently if needed.

 Transplant patients undergo annual testing after their operation.
 Annual testing includes: